-Swine IAV causes disease of pigs which is of significant economic concern in Europe and in the UK alone, approximately 50% of the adult pig population has been exposed to one or more strains of IAV during their lifetime (Henritzi et al., 2020).
 A coordinated European swine IAV surveillance network identified 23 distinct gene constellations of enzootic 1A lineage (pdm09/1A.3.3.2 clade), H1N1 Eurasian avian-like 1C lineage, H1N2 human seasonal 1B lineage and human-like H3N2 subtypes in European pigs from 2010 to 2013 (Watson et al., 2015).
 Many constellations involved internal gene cassettes from Eurasian avian-like or pdm09 viruses with various neuraminidase (NA) pairings.
 These viruses have continued to reassort with an additional 16 new genotypes described by (Henritzi et al., 2020), many of which were associated with reassortment and the acquisition of pdm09 genes.
 Novel reassortants have been reported in geographically restricted areas reflecting the co-circulation of pdm09 with regionally enzootic swine IAV, in the Netherlands and Belgium (Chepkwony et al., 2021), France (Chastagner et al., 2020), Denmark (Krog et al., 2017), and Germany (Starick et al., 2012).
 These genetically diverse lineages and reassorted viruses have different phenotypes and antigenic characteristics that complicates control measures and poses a zoonotic and pre-pandemic concern given that all these viruses maintain human-origin genes.

-A strategy to minimise the risk of IAV transmission from swine to humans is the use of vaccines in swine populations.
-MMost commercial vaccines against influenza A virus in swine are inactivated, multivalent (H1N1, H3N2, and/or H1N2) whole‐virus vaccines with an adjuvant.
-In keeping with the antigenic and genetic differences between IAVs circulating pigs in different regions, the vaccines for each region contain different strains.
-However, there is no formal system for recommending swine influenza vaccine strains, and the current diversity in IAVs in pigs complicates control by inactivated vaccines (Vincent et al., 2017).
+A strategy to minimise the economic losses associated with disease burden in pigs, which also reduces the risk of IAV transmission from pigs to human, is the use of vaccines in pig populations.
+In Europe, most commercial vaccines against influenza A virus in swine are inactivated, multivalent (H1N1, H3N2, and/or H1N2) whole‐virus vaccines with an adjuvant.
+There is no formal system for recommending swine influenza vaccine strains, and the current diversity in IAVs in pigs complicates control by use of inactivated vaccines (Vincent et al., 2017).
 Formulating effective vaccines is challenged by the difficulty in updating vaccine seed viruses given the emergence of novel lineages and clades, antigenic drift, the time needed to approve and license veterinary vaccine products, maternal antibody interference, and the lack of adequate mucosal and cell-mediated immune responses (Platt et al., 2011).
-Further contributing to observed evolution and subsequent antigenic diversity, positive selection has been demonstrated at antibody epitopes in swine IAV HA genes and may be associated with partially effective vaccines (Kitikoon et al., 2013).
-Influenza vaccines are primarily used in adult sows to protect the gestating sow and her suckling piglets or, less frequently, during the grow/finish phase of production to decrease IAV disease, lung lesions, and transmission (Beaudoin et al., 2012; Vincent et al., 2017; Mollett et al., 2023).
-Vaccinating piglets may be desired in some clinical situations, but the presence of passive maternal antibodies interferes with efficacy of inactivated vaccines.
+Further, contributing to observed evolution and subsequent antigenic diversity, positive selection has been demonstrated at antibody epitopes in swine IAV HA genes and may be associated with partially effective vaccines (Kitikoon et al., 2013).
+Influenza vaccines are primarily used in adult sows to clinically protect the gestating sow and her suckling piglets or, less frequently, during the grow/finish phase of production to decrease IAV disease, lung lesions, and transmission (Beaudoin et al., 2012; Vincent et al., 2017; Deblanc et al., 2018; Mollett et al., 2023).
+Vaccinating piglets may be desired in some clinical situations, but the presence of passive maternal antibodies interferes with efficacy of inactivated vaccines (Andraud et al., 2023).